awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 # Configuring Resource Data Sync for Inventory<a name="sysman-inventory-datasync"></a>

 This topic describes how to set up and configure resource data sync for Systems Manager Inventory\.
-For information about resource data sync for Systems Manager Explorer, see [Setting Up Systems Manager Explorer to Display Data from Multiple Accounts and Regions](Explorer-resource-data-sync.md)\.
+For information about resource data sync for Systems Manager Explorer, see [Setting up Systems Manager Explorer to display data from multiple accounts and Regions](Explorer-resource-data-sync.md)\.

 ## About Resource Data Sync<a name="systems-manager-inventory-datasync-about"></a>